Why become a teacher

 Most people can remember an inspiring teacher.
 Every day, teachers mould the future through impacting their students’ views and understanding.
 Teachers foster creativity, develop character, give students lenses with which to view the world, and provide students with the skills they need to reach their potential and lead productive lives.

 Teaching nurtures creativity, discovery and character development in students.
-You can see your hard work every day as you make a lasting and positive difference to children as they develop skills that will lead them through their education and into careers.
+You can see your hard work every day as you make a lasting and positive difference to children as they develop skills that will lead them through their education and into rewarding careers.

 To read teachers' experiences of making a difference click here.